• Home

 • Operates fully with the proprietary Nescafe pods,

 Operation with the Gusto Genio is distinctively different.
-It has a “toggle switch” joystick approach with which to adjust the flavor and strength.
+Instead of actual buttons to push, it is designed with a “toggle switch” lever that resembles a joystick with which to adjust the brew setting flavor and strength.
 When looking at the front panel there is a series of 9 lines (bars) that illuminate in green LED lights as the toggle is adjusted.

-The power button sits behind this bar.
+Also notice that the power button sits right in front of the “joystick”.
 You can be assured of a worry-free session end by the auto-shutoff mode that the Genio goes into in about 5 minutes of inactivity.

 The series of bars ranges from 2 oz (for little espresso shots) all the way to 12 oz, and each bar represents 30 ml.

-The process is very similar to that of the special “t-discs” of an earlier machine,if you will recall, the Tassimo T20.
+The syncing process is very similar to that of the special “t-discs” of an earlier machine,if you will recall, the Tassimo line.

 Reservoir